seznam/DaReCzech/README.md

 # DaReCzech Dataset

 DaReCzech is a **dataset for text relevance ranking in Czech**.
-The dataset consists of more than 1.6 M annotated query-documents pairs, which makes it one of the largest available datasets for this task.
+The dataset consists of more than 1.6M annotated query-documents pairs, which makes it one of the largest available datasets for this task.

 The dataset was introduced in paper TODO.